Image

 “The man from the cave?”
 Calahan asked.

-He paused, deep in thought.
+Silas paused, deep in thought.

-Silas smiled at the thought of it.
-Calahan nodded his head, unblinking.
-His eyes were dead.
+He smiled at the thought of it.

 “Rufus!” he shouted through the closed door.
-A minute later, his Captain rushed through the door.

 Rufus nodded, waiting for further instructions.
-“Now!”
-Silas exploded.